Moataz-E/av-1/README.md

 av-1
 ====

-Assignment 1 of the Advanced Vision Course
+###Assignment 1 of the Advanced Vision Course

+**Mark Obtained:** 80/100

+**Programming Language:** MATLAB

+**Goal:** Detect and track a set of coloured marbles through a video feed.

+In this project, you will find the classes used to represent images and marbles, auxilary functions that served various purposes, along with a report detailing the work performed as part of the assignment.